drgerg/Pi-based-weather-station/Code/The_Code_is_what_it_is.md

 The Pi is talking to the mySQL machine, which in turn is talking to [www.pwsweather.com](https://www.pwsweather.com/station/pws/kflmilto35).
 It's pretty cool to see the data there.

 There are two folders in the Code repo folder: the **All** folder and the **Out** folder.
+The **Out** folder contains code for the WeatherPi (RRRRPWS).
+The **all** folder contains code that runs on a Linux box inside the house.
+That computer runs mySQL, and the Python/Flask/Gunicorn/nginx browser interface for the whole shooting match.

-There's also the question of all the prerequisites for getting all this running, and that will require a bit of time writing and editing.
-Nearly all of them are covered in the Pool Controls project.
-I'm using the same sort of Python, Flask, Gunicorn, nginx setup for this project that I used for that one.
+There is the question of all the prerequisites for getting all this running, and that requires a bit of writing and editing I haven't done yet.
+However, nearly all of those prerequisites are covered in the Pool Controls project. [link](https://github.com/casspop/PoolControls/blob/master/Setup%20nginx%20and%20gunicorn.md)  I'm using the same sort of Python, Flask, Gunicorn, nginx setup for this project that I used for that one.

-Getting the hardware put together is not a trivial process, so the code I have is quite rudimentary (almost embarrassingly so).

 03-28-2020 - In spite of the fact that my code is still VERY trashy, it is working as I intended, and for that reason I'm going ahead and putting it up here.
 05/13/2020 - Things are getting a bit less trashy.
 It's a slow process.
 I have a day job.
+05/17/2020 - Actually, now I'm feeling pretty good about this.
+The weather station is chugging along happily.
+I've added some long-awaited touches to my interface, which makes me feel good.

 ## Necessary files from the 'out' directory